Typix Logo

 After installing Nix and enabling flakes, you can initialize a flake from the default template:

-nix flake init -t github:loqusion/typix
+nix flake init --refresh -t github:loqusion/typix

 • nix run .#watch — watch the input files and recompile on changes